fongc123/notes/Data Mining/Introduction.md

 - text & multimedia data: databases that contain text and multimedia data (e.g., images and videos) respectively

 ## Functionalities
 The <span style = "color:lightblue">training set</span> is the dataset that was used to create and the model.

+$$
+train \rightarrow \space model \rightarrow \space predict
+$$
 A <span style = "color:lightblue">classification</span> problem categorizes records into categorical attributes.
 On the other hand, a <span style = "color:lightblue">regression</span> problem predicts numerical attributes.
 For example, a model that predicts the age given facial features is related to regression.

-$$
-train \rightarrow \space model \rightarrow \space predict
-$$
-A <span style = "color:lightblue">clustering</span> problem puts common objects into <span style = "color:lightblue">clusters</span> based on a <span style = "color:lightblue">similarity measure</span>– -
+A <span style = "color:lightblue">clustering</span> problem puts common objects into <span style = "color:lightblue">clusters</span> based on a <span style = "color:lightblue">similarity measure</span>.
+Objects in the same cluster are more similar, while objects in separate clusters are more dissimilar.
+An image segmentation problem is a clustering problem, as the pixels that belong to the same objects are determined.
+Outliers can also be found using clustering methods.